ShanClayton/Clueless-Closet/README.md

 Support Team and Honorable Mentions:
 - Jerrica Bobadilla, WDIR Instructor - instructional support
 - Dan Lawrence, WDIR TA - instructional support
-- Ashwanth A R, WDIR Colleague - willingess to share CSS techniques in a prior project that considerably contributed to front development efficiency .
+- Ashwanth A R, WDIR Colleague - willingess to share CSS techniques in a prior project that considerably contributed to front development efficiency.
 ~ *Thank You*